hakonrossebo/elm-sketchbook/src/README.md

 (Check the pre-requisites below if you haven't used Elm before)

-    * Please ensure you have Elm and Create-Elm-App installed
+    * Please ensure you have Elm installed
     * Clone/Fork this project
     * Start the app with elm-app start
     * Start editing sketch 1-10